 Knowing which of the cards offer offensive power versus which provide defensive protection adds an additional layer to this already complex experience.
 It’s interesting to explore how certain cards can be used both on their own and in combination with others.
 Strategically implementing combinations of cards that pack a punch while limiting damage taken is essential for achieving a high win rate.

 You have the opportunity to play cards in each round.
-These cards feature the offensive and defensive moves available to your Axie, depending on its type.
+These cards feature the offensive and defensive moves available to your Axie, depending on the different card type.
 You start with 6 cards and receive three more at the end of each round.

 Cards are a key part of the Axie Infinity experience.
 Here is an overview of what they are and how they work.

-Card Effects: The effects of cards vary greatly, but players must use energy in every case to activate them.
+The effects of cards vary greatly, but players must use 1 energy in every case to activate them.
 These effects may range from buffing stats to curing status conditions.

 All Axie Infinity Cards List